Selvaprakash-Ramalingam/double/README.md

 **Why "Double"?** Named after Dostoevsky's novel "The Double" - it's your second self.
 Not just engineering and research, but business ideas, personal notes, hobbies, writing style.
 Everything that makes up how you think and work.

+## Make It Yours

+**This is a template, not a rigid system.** The folder structure, commands, and workflows here are a starting point based on one person's working style.
+You should heavily customize it:

+- Rename folders to match your mental model
+- Delete categories you don't need (maybe you don't track business ideas or research)
+- Add new ones that fit your work (design/, writing/, client-work/, whatever)
+- Modify commands to match your workflow
+- Change the rules in `meta/` to fit your style

+The only critical parts are:
+1. Organized markdown files you control
+2. A capture → process → load workflow
+3. Using absolute paths (`~/double/`) in commands

+Everything else?
+Change it.

 ## Folder Structure

 ```